hazelcast/hazelcast-platform-training/Lab4.md

 tasks.

 ## Objectives
-* Enrich the streaming data with the company name information.
+* Enrich the streaming data with the company name information
-* Understand a little about data-aware routing as it pertains to event processing.
+* Explain data-aware routing as it pertains to event processing

 > NOTE:
 >